Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Evaluation

 As previously mentioned, \textbf{human evaluation} is widely regarded as the gold standard for assessing open-ended text generation tasks and automatic metrics seek to correlate with human judgments.
-Human evaluation is also useful when automatic metrics have a harder time to capture more subjective or complex aspects of quality.
-Typical evaluation dimensions included in human studies of recommender systems are \cite{tsai2024leveraging,sayana2025beyond}: \begin{itemize} \item \textbf{Fluency or grammaticality}, which measure how natural, readable, and error-free the output is; \item \textbf{Coherence or consistency}, which assesses whether the text flows logically without contradictions; \item \textbf{Relevance, adequacy, or informativeness}, which reflects how well the generated text preserves important content from the source or fulfills the task; \item \textbf{Veracity, factuality or faithfulness}, which examines whether the output is accurate and grounded in the source material or external knowledge (this is also a measure of hallucination presence); \item \textbf{Diversity, engagingness and insightfulness}, which captures originality and avoidance of repetition, as well as how interesting or likeable the output is (relevant in creative tasks such as music captioning). \end{itemize} Certain applications also employ task-specific criteria; for instance, \textbf{Coverage and conciseness} in summarization \cite{khosravani2024enhancing}.
-Quality judgments are often collected through Likert scales (e.g., 1–5 or 1–7) or pairwise preference rankings, in which annotators directly compare outputs.
+Human evaluation is also useful when automatic evaluation through metrics is incapable to capture more subjective or complex aspects of quality.
+Typical evaluation dimensions investigated in human studies of LLM-based MRSs include \cite{tsai2024leveraging,sayana2025beyond}: \begin{itemize} \item \textbf{Fluency or grammaticality}, which measure how natural, readable, and error-free the output is; \item \textbf{Coherence or consistency}, which assesses whether the text flows logically without contradictions; \item \textbf{Relevance, adequacy, or informativeness}, which reflects how well the generated text preserves important content from the source or fulfills the task; \item \textbf{Veracity, factuality, or faithfulness}, which examines whether the output is accurate and grounded in the source material or external knowledge (this is also a measure of hallucination presence); \item \textbf{Diversity, engagingness, and insightfulness}, which captures originality and avoidance of repetition, as well as how interesting or likeable the output is (relevant in creative tasks such as music captioning). \end{itemize} Certain applications also employ task-specific criteria; for instance, \textbf{coverage and conciseness} in summarization \cite{khosravani2024enhancing}.
+Quality judgments are often collected through Likert scales (e.g., 1–5 or 1–7) or pairwise preference rankings, in which annotators directly compare two outputs.
 Significant efforts have also been made to assess the correlation between human judgments on these complex dimensions and existing automatic metrics \cite{tsai2024leveraging}, with mixed results.
-For example, \textbf{Coherence} has been shown to correlate relatively well with n-grams metrics metrics (e.g. BLEU, METEOR), whereas \textbf{Insightfulness} often shows no correlation \cite{tsai2024leveraging}.
+For example, \textbf{coherence} has been shown to correlate relatively well with n-gram-based metrics (e.g., BLEU, METEOR), whereas \textbf{insightfulness} often shows no correlation with established metrics~\cite{tsai2024leveraging}.